 Satluj Jal Vidyut Nigam (formerly Nathpa Jhakri Power Corporation Ltd) has run up all six 250MW units of the Nathpa Jhakri Hydroelectric Power project.
-Four of the units have already been commissioned, and the last two (Units #1 and 2) began working in March 2004, four months ahead of schedule.
+Four of the units were commissioned, and the last two (Units #1 and 2) began working in March 2004, four months ahead of schedule.

-As a whole, Nathpa Jhakri boasts the largest and longest headrace tunnel, largest desilting chambers, deepest and largest surge shaft, and the largest underground power complex.
-The project has added 1,500MW capacity to the Indian Northern Grid since the the first unit was commissioned in October 2003.
+As a whole, Nathpa Jhakri boasts the largest and longest headrace tunnel, largest desilting chambers, deepest and largest surge shaft and the largest underground power complex.
+The project added 1,500MW capacity to the Indian Northern Grid since the first unit was commissioned in October 2003.
 The Union power ministry is reportedly treating this as a benchmark for future hydroelectric projects.

 The Nathpa Jhakri project, which began in 1993, is for a 1,530MW installation on the upper reaches of the river Satluj in the Kinnaur and Shimla districts of Himachal Pradesh, in the foothills of the Himalayas.